Gethe/wow-ui-source/README.markdown

     * Restoration

+      * Cleansing Waters now has a 6-second internal cooldown.

       * Deep Healing now benefits all heals, not just direct heals.

       * Spirit Link Totem (new talent) reduces damage taken by all party and